Solving Low-Rank Semidefinite Programs via Manifold Optimization: The practical algorithm

 \subsection{Dynamically adjusting the factorization size $p$}

-In implementation of Algorithm \ref{alg1}, the value of the factorization size $p$ is dynamically adjusted.
-In particular, we increase $p$ to escape from saddle points as discussed in Section \ref{sec5-1}; we decrease $p$ to reduce the size of the ALM subproblem \eqref{subpY} so that the computational cost is as low as possible.
-Suppose that $\{s_i\}_{i}$ are the singular values of $Y$ sorted from large to small.
+The computational complexity of the ALM subproblem \eqref{subpY} heavily depends on the factorization size $p$.
+To minimize the computational burden, we propose an effective strategy for dynamically adjusting the value of $p$ inspired by \cite{wang2023decomposition}.
+The recipe behind the strategy is based on two key ingredients: (1) increasing $p$ to escape from saddle points as discussed in Section \ref{sec5-1}; (2) decreasing $p$ by estimating ranks so that the computational burden of the ALM subproblem is as low as possible.
+More specifically, suppose that $\{s_i\}_{i}$ are the singular values of $Y$ sorted from large to small.
 Then the rank of $Y$ is estimated by

 provided some threshold $\theta\in(0,1)$.
 Once the estimated rank $r$ of $Y$ is determined, we are able to construct a rank-$r$ approximation of $Y$ as follows.
 Suppose that $Y$ has the singular value decomposition